optilude/jira-cycle-extract/README.rst

 To make it easier to draw these diagrams, the tool can also be used to output CSV files with pre-calculated values for charting in e.g. Excel.

+Finally, if you have the right dependencies installed, it can output basic charts as images.

 Installation
 ------------